SeascapeScience/SeascapeScience.github.io/_posts/2024-12-30-superforecasting-update.md

  - The winning score among the official participants was 0.11.
 (One unofficial ten-year-old participant scored 0.03!!)
  - The overall group average score was 0.24 (median 0.26).
 Again, for context, guessing 50% on everything would have given a score of 0.25.
  - There were also some anonymous unofficial participants (a middle schooler, and a professional forecaster), who scored a little better.
  - We also had an AI participant (Chat GPT), who came in at slighly worse...
-0.26
+0.26.

+All in all, things clustered pretty tightly around that 0.25 number.
+Can we do better than a coin toss?
+One test of superforecasters is how they learn from their previous performances.

 See you in 2025!